 Frequently Asked Questions

-The states who had shown good faith effort in implementing EVV before the initial deadline (January, 1st, 2020) but failed to do so due to some unavoidable delays were offered an exemption.
-These states have been offered one year EVV extension under Good Faith Effort Exemption Request with a new deadline to implement EVV till January 1st, 2021.
+The states that had shown good faith effort in implementing EVV before the initial deadline (January 1, 2020) but failed to do so due to unavoidable delays were offered an exemption.
+These states have been provided a one-year EVV extension under the Good Faith Effort Exemption Request with a new deadline to implement EVV till January 1, 2021.

-Yes, CareSmartz360 is EVV compliant and can be used by home care agencies serving in different states of the United States.
+Yes, CareSmartz360 is EVV-compliant home care software that can be used by home care agencies across the United States.

-No, you do not have to bear any continuous cost for the DSS EVV system.
-However, if you choose to integrate your current scheduling system into DSS’ EVV system, or any other third-party EVV-based solution then you may have to write the checks for additional payments.
+No, you will not incur any ongoing costs for the DSS EVV system.
+However, if you choose to integrate your current scheduling system into DSS’ EVV system or if you use any third-party EVV solution, you may be required to write additional checks.

-No. Using EVV system is easy, and you may not have to recruit any extra staff.
-Keep in mind that your caregivers and office staff are fully trained and compliant with EVV.
+No. The EVV system is simple to use, and you may not need to hire any additional staff.
+Ensure that your caregivers and office staff are fully trained and EVV compliant, and you’ll be fine.

-No, you may use your existing home care software, with its built-in EVV system, for HCBS services.
+No, you may continue to use your current home care software with a built-in EVV system for Home and Community-Based Services (HCBS).

 Yes, both Consumer Directed Attendant Support Services (CDASS) and In-Home Services and Supports (IHSS) are required to comply with the EVV mandate.